crux-bphc/DidYouGitIt/data/faqs.md

 ## Do I need a team to participate?

-Answer
+No. Absolutely not.
+The event is for individual participants.
+You are happy to collaborate and seek help from anyone, however your pull requests will be judged individually

 ## Who is organising the event?

-The event is being jointly conducted by the ACM chapter in BITS Pilani, Hyderabad Campus along with other involved clubs (DevSoc Goa, ACM Pilani?)
+The event is being jointly organized by cruX BPHC, ACM BPHC and DevSoc Goa.
+Projects are also contributed by SWD BPHC, SmartCampus BPHC and aeroD BPGC